 These theorems are mostly associated with the names of Gleason (a theorem of 1957), and Kochen and Specker (a joint paper of 1967).
 But beware: what is usually called 'Gleason's theorem' is a positive result.
 It is a representation theorem for probability distributions on the set of all subspaces (projectors) of a Hilbert space.
-We will state it later, when we discuss states rigorously.
+We will state it later (in Section 5), when we discuss states rigorously.

 The no-go theorem is a corollary to this positive result.

-The history has various ironies: one might say, sadnesses.
+The history has several ironies: one might even say, sadnesses (i.e. misunderstandings blocking progress).
 For:

 First: One can prove this corollary directly.
 And J S Bell did so in his paper, 'The problem of hidden variables in quantum mechanics', published in Reviews of Modern Physics, in 1966.
 This paper was written in 1963: before Bell proved the Bell inequalities-which he did, and published, in 1965.
-(The publication delay was due to the typescript being lost in the back of a filing cabinet at the offices of Reviews of Modern Physics!)
+(The delay in the publication of the 1966 paper was due to the typescript being lost for about two years in the back of a filing cabinet at the offices of Reviews of Modern Physics!)
 And the 1966 paper was written as a defence of the programme of supplementing the orthodox quantum state, not as an argument against it.
-For Bell proved the corollary, i.e. no-go theorem, as part of an analysis urging that the assumptions of it were eminently deniable.
+For Bell proved the corollary, i.e. the no-go theorem, as part of an analysis urging that the assumptions of it were eminently deniable.

 Second: Indeed, he pointed out in his 1966 paper that the assumptions are denied by the pilot-wave theory: which he considered tenable, indeed eminently reasonable, despite having a manifest non-locality in its guidance equation for a bipartite system.
-That is, in the traditional and best-developed non-relativistic version of the theory: the deterministic spatial trajectory of one part of such a system (one point-particle, according to the pilot-wave theory) is sensitive to where in space the other point-particle is: instantaneously sensitive, in the manner of action-at-a-distance, though without any fall-off with distance as one has in Newtonian gravitation.
+That is, in the traditional and best-developed non-relativistic version of the theory: the deterministic spatial trajectory of one part of such a system (one point-particle, according to the pilot-wave theory) is sensitive to where in space the other point-particle is.
+That is: the first particle's spatial trajectory is instantaneously sensitive, in the manner of action-at-a-distance (though without any fall-off with distance as one has in Newtonian gravitation) to where the second particle is located.

-Third: In fact, Bell's 1966 paper ends by making this point: that the pilot-wave theory is manifestly non-local.
+Third: In fact, Bell's 1966 paper ends by making precisely this point: that the pilot-wave theory is manifestly non-local.
 He also there stresses that, of course, Bohm in 1952 was well aware of this non-locality; and he ends by raising the question whether any supplementation of quantum theory must be in some way non-local.
 (A footnote added in proof then mentions his previously published 1965 paper as having answered this question, for one notion of non-locality.
 Not so much a case of backwards causation a la science fiction, but merely a disordered filing cabinet . . .)

-Fourth: Gleason's positive theorem-the representation theorem for probability distributions on the set of all subspaces (projectors) of a Hilbert space-generalizes a theorem of von Neumann, in his 1932 book.
-Historically, this latter theorem was very influential in persuading physicists between ca 1932 and ca 1966 that this sort of supplementation of quantum theory could not work.
-It is standardly called von Neumann's 'no hidden variables theorem'.
+Fourth: Gleason's positive theorem-the representation theorem for probability distributions on the set of all subspaces (projectors) of a Hilbert space-generalizes a theorem of von Neumann, in his monumental 1932 book.
+Historically, this latter theorem was very influential in persuading physicists between ca. 1932 and ca. 1966 that this sort of supplementation of quantum theory could not work.
+It is standardly called von Neumann's no hidden variables theorem.